mahmoudsedek/ETL_Job_Threading/README.md

 ```
 Chunks of input data are represented by files from 'input/checks/right_to_work'and'input/checks/identity'.Each chunk is a file from each directory that has the same timestamp as part of the file name (in BST time zone), which will have granularity of one hour.

-Records from'input/checks/right_to_work'files are comma-separated in the following format:
+Records from 'input/checks/right_to_work' files are comma-separated in the following format:

     unix_timestamp,applicant_id,applicant_employer,applicant_nationality,is_eligble

-Records from'input/checks/identity'have the following format:
+Records from 'input/checks/identity' files are comma-separated in the following format:

     unix_timestamp,applicant_id,is_verified